 Lameness in the Hindlimb

-Much of what I discussed at the beginning of Part 1 regarding wounds, skin infections and nail problems applies to the hindlimb also.
+Much of what I discussed in my article about wounds, skin infections and nail problems apply to the hindlimb also.
 The same system of visually inspecting and palpating the structures of the legs should be followed.
-Muscle strains in the hindlimb are very common, and are most commonly located at the back of the thigh or the calf muscles.
+Muscle strains in the hindlimb are very common and are most commonly located at the back of the thigh or the calf muscles.
 If muscle pain is found, the system of resting the leg and icing the injury described in this article should be followed.